VasuBhog/Senior-Project/project-description.md

 [Credit for Statistics](https://www.iii.org/fact-statistic/facts-statistics-highway-safety)

 ## Inadequacy of Current Solutions
 There is no device that currently out there that detects objects, tired drivers, and road signs for drivers.
-There are currently only advanced cars that cost additional ehundred of thousand of dollars that have sensors and cameras built in the vehicle.
+There are currently only advanced cars that cost an additional hundred of thousand of dollars that have sensors and cameras built in the vehicle.
 Not everyone can afford expensive vehicles, therefore a device that can detect and notify dangerous objects and distractions on the road will reduce the likelihood of a crash along with increasing the safety.

 ## Background Skills and Interest
-**Background Skills:** We have experience in full stack web development, computer vision, and deep learning.
+**Background Skills:** We have experience in full-stack web development, computer vision, and deep learning.

 **Interest:** We are interested in adding to our skill sets and are looking forward to learning more about applications using Computer Vision.

 ## Approach, Goals and Expectations
 **Primary Goals**
 * Create/Utilize devices such as Raspberry PI
-* Utilize camera feed data to detect objects, drivers swaying, and road signs to enhance the drivers safety
+* Utilize camera feed data to detect objects, drivers swaying, and road signs to enhance the drivers' safety
-* Create a interface to help drivers in all conditions
+* Create an interface to help drivers in all conditions